tsdiokno/abl/content/tl/docs/nt/roma/roma-1.md

 [^3]: concerning his Son, Jesus Christ our Lord, who was a descendant of David according to the flesh

-[^4] at itinalaga para maging ang makapangyarihang Anak ng Diyos ayon sa Espirito ng kabanalan sa pamamagitan ng pagkabuhay ng mga patay.
+[^4] at itinalaga bilang ang makapangyarihang Anak ng Diyos ayon sa Espirito ng kabanalan sa pamamagitan ng pagkabuhay ng mga patay.

 [^4]: and was appointed to be the powerful Son of God according to the Spirit of holiness by the resurrection of the dead.

-[^5] Dahil sa kaniya, tayo ay nakatanggap ng kabutihang-loob at pagtatalaga na nagbubunga ng pagsunod na siya namang bunga ng pagtitiwala alang-alang sa kaniyang ngalan sa gitna ng mga Hentil
+[^5] Dahil sa kaniya, tayo ay nakatanggap ng kabutihang-loob at pagkikinatawan na nagbubunga ng pagsunod na siya namang bunga ng pagtitiwala alang-alang sa kaniyang ngalan sa gitna ng mga Hentil

 [^5]: Through him we have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the Gentiles,

-[^6] na tulad ninyo na tinawag rin ni Kristo Hesus.
+[^6] na tulad ninyo na tinawag rin ni Hesu Kristo.

 [^6]: including you who are also called by Jesus Christ.

-[^7] Sa lahat ng mga na sa Roma na siyang minahal ng Diyos at tinawag na mga santo.
+[^7] Sa lahat ng mga na sa Roma na siyang minahal ng Diyos at tinawag upang itangi.

-Sumainyo ang kabutihang-loob at kapayapaan na galing sa Diyos Ama at sa Panginoong Hesu-Kristo.
+Sumainyo ang kabutihang-loob at kapayapaan na galing sa Diyos Ama at sa Panginoong Hesu Kristo.

 [^7]: To all who are in Rome, loved by God, called as saints.
   Grace to you and peace from God our Father and the Lord Jesus Christ.